 Skip to main content

-Problem: Testing widgets in ChatGPT’s dev mode is slow.
+Problem: Testing widgets in remote MCP Clients (e.g. ChatGPT, Claude, etc.) is slow.
 It requires ngrok tunneling, manual refreshes, and provides limited debugging feedback.
-Solution: Skybridge includes a local emulator and Vite HMR plugin that let you develop widgets entirely on your machine with instant feedback.
+Solution: Skybridge includes DevTools and a Vite HMR plugin that let you develop widgets entirely on your machine with instant feedback.

 The Challenge

-When building ChatGPT Apps the traditional way, your development loop looks like:
+When building Apps the traditional way, your development loop looks like:

 1. Make a code change